 Osprey spotted in the Fal estuary

-WILDLIFE enthusiasts were “astounded” by a high level of bird activity on Saturday as the cruise took an unscheduled trip up the Fal estuary – and spotted an elusive osprey.
+WILDLIFE enthusiasts were "astounded" by the high level of bird activity on an unscheduled trip up the Fal estuary – and spotted an elusive osprey.

-The birds of prey only spend around two weeks in this part of the country while they re-fuel before crossing the channel and heading down to Africa.
+The birds of prey only spend about two weeks in this part of the country before heading to Africa.

-The notoriously shy bird was spotted by bird-lovers during a trip run by Falmouth-based AK Wildlife Cruises.
+The notoriously shy bird was spotted during a trip run by Falmouth-based AK Wildlife Cruises.

-The boat ventured up the estuary for the first time in months due to severe sea weather conditions.
+The boat ventured up the estuary for the first time after being hampered for months by severe sea weather conditions.

-“The ospreys don’t stay for long so we’re off out to make the most of them before they leave, as it was only recently that these have made a come-back after going extinct in Britain.”
+"The ospreys don't stay for long so we were off out to make the most of them before they leave, as it was only recently that these have made a come-back after going extinct in Britain."

-On the same trip, a red breasted merganser and a purple sandpiper were also spotted, along with a teal, a small species of duck with teal eye shadow.
+A red breasted merganser and a purple sandpiper were also spotted, along with a teal, a small species of duck.